 Munley / Manley Surname project

-As of Jan 2013 we have a few new members with Mayo roots who have joined our project.
+As of March 2017 we have 63 members.
 I continue to recruit new members via a variety of means.
 I encourage all others to do the same.

-I joined the Munnelly Connection on Facebook.
-There are over a hundred members of this Facebook group.
+The Munnelly Connection on Facebook now has over 400 members.
 It was started by Malachy Munnelly in Ireland.
 If you are interested in this group and have a Facebook account, just put Munnelly Connection in the search box.
 I am hoping that we may get a few new project participants from this group by publicizing our Surname Project there.

 I have also invited several members of the McAnally / McNally / McNelly Surname project to also join our surname project.
 The modal (most common values of all members) of their surname project is close to the modal of our Mayo Group, and both names are pronounced similarly in Gaelic.
 Perhaps there is a connection further back in time?

-I attended Family Tree DNA's Annual Conference in Houston again in November 2012.
+I attended Family Tree DNA's Annual Conference in Houston again in November 2013.
 The biggest benefit was further understanding of the Family Finder Test and the results.
 If any of you are having problems understanding your results, let me know.
 I feel like I am in a much better position to help you.
-I also have a better understanding of how the Family Finder Results can be used in a Surname Project.
-One of the problems with incorporating Family Finder Results into our project is that Surname Project Administrators cannot see the family finder results of individual project members.
-This is a privacy issue, since a few of the results can sometimes indicate serious potential medical issues.
-The only way to usefully incorporate these results into the surname project is to have the individual project member download them to a spreadsheet and send them to the Project Administrator.

 I continue to follow several of the DNA email forums in order to better understand this rapidly changing science.
 The experts all agree that more markers are always better, but especially for those who are of the most common Haplogroup R1b.
 Most experts are now recommending the 67-marker test for anyone in that group or subgroup.